The never

 .
 But using unknown

-will save us if we make a mistake where we think that the type has been narrowed, but actually, it has not:
+will save us if we make a mistake where we think that the type has been narrowed, but it actually has not:

 import isArray from "isarray" function prettyPrint(x: any): string { if (isArray(x)) { // whoops - this `isArray` is not a type guard! return "[" + x.mop(prettyPrint).join(", ") + "]" } /* snip */ return "etc." }

-The isarray package does not include type definitions to turn the isArray
+package does not include type definitions to turn the isArray

 is not a type guard, and we used any